 Although you probably know that alcohol is off the table while you’re pregnant, a bubbly soda might not be the best substitute.
-But how dangerous is the occasional glass of soda?
+But is an occasional can of soda okay?
 And are there some types of soda that are safer than others?

-Can you have soda while pregnant?
-It is generally safe to drink one or fewer of most sodas (12 oz serving) per day while pregnant depending on caffeine and sugar content.
-However, total caffeine consumption should be less than 200mg per day (or eliminated) and added sugar should be less than 25 grams per day.
+Studies show that it is safe to drink one or fewer of most sodas (12 oz serving) per day while pregnant depending on caffeine and sugar content.
+Total caffeine consumption should be less than 200mg per day (or eliminated) and added sugar should be less than 25 grams per day.

 Even though indulging in soda during pregnancy shouldn’t cause problems for your baby, it might not be doing you or your little one any favors either.
 Keep reading to find out what the science says about soda consumption, and why it’s best to only drink soda in moderation while pregnant.